 As long as the comet is far from the Sun, the amount of gas lost in this way is negligible, and although we might be able to see the pinprick of light reflected by the solid nucleus (as the actual body of the comet is called), we wouldn't notice the gas itself.
 But as the comet gets closer to the Sun, and more gas boils off of it, we may start to see a small 'fuzzball', slowly moving among the stars.

-To a certain extent, the gas escaping from the comet will move outwards in all directions, giving it a more or less spherical shape, so the coma or head usually appears more or less round.
-But as it moves outward, it begins to encounter the Solar Wind, a thin gas streaming away from the Sun at hundreds of miles per hour.
+To a certain extent the gas escaping from the comet will move outwards in all directions, giving it a more or less spherical shape, so the coma or head usually appears more or less round.
+But as it moves outward it begins to encounter the Solar Wind, a thin gas streaming away from the Sun at hundreds of miles per second.